-- i.
-If all required partners agree to allow a partner to commit less than a .25 FTE, and the local board chair concurs, the local board chair may submit a waiver using the waiver request form included in the Report of Outcomes template (Appendix G of the Governor's Guidelines Revision 3). - ii.
-Partners committing less than 1 FTE must ensure required program services are available during all regular business hours in accordance with Section 1, 8(f) of these guidelines. - iii.
-A leaseholder, one-stop operator or required partner may not deny a partner from providing services onsite because the partner commits less than 1 FTE to a comprehensive one-stop center or affiliate or specialized center.
-This provision does not prevent the leaseholder, one-stop operator or required partner from negotiating the terms of the lease and space rental agreements. - c.
-While discouraged, other cost allocation methods may be used as long as the required partners formally agree on the method and as long as the method is consistent with "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards." - 14.
-Local infrastructure costs and funding mechanism: Required partners in each local area are expected to reach agreement on how infrastructure costs will be shared proportionately among required partners for each one-stop center in the local area.
-Local agreement enables use of the local infrastructure funding mechanism as defined in Appendix B. - a.
-Use of the local infrastructure funding mechanism means each required partner's contribution to infrastructure costs of each one-stop center is determined through local agreement. - b.
-The local funding mechanism is the primary method for funding infrastructure costs of comprehensive one-stop centers and affiliate or specialized centers. - c.
+SECTION 2 ANNUAL I NEGOTIATION OF LOCAL SHARED COSTS i.
+If all required partners agree to allow a partner to commit less than a .25 FTE, and the local board chair concurs, the local board chair may submit a waiver using the waiver request form included in the Report of Outcomes template (Appendix G of the Governor's Guidelines - Revision 4). ii.
+Partners committing less than 1 FTE must ensure required program services are available during all regular business hours in accordance with Section 1, 8(f) of these guidelines. iii.
+A leaseholder, one-stop operator or required partner may not deny a partner from providing services onsite because the partner commits less than 1 FTE to a comprehensive one-stop center or designated affiliate or specialized center.
+This provision does not prevent the leaseholder, one-stop operator or required partner from negotiating the terms of the lease and space rental agreements. c.
+While discouraged, other cost allocation methods may be used as long as the required partners formally agree on the method and as long as the method is consistent with " Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ." in each costs one-st infrastructure costs and funding mechanism: Required partners in local area are expected to reach agreement on how infrastructure will be shared proportionately among required partners for each op center in the local area.
+Local agreement enables use of the local ructure funding mechanism as defined in Appendix B. a.
+Use of the local infrastructure funding mechanism means each required partner's contribution to infrastructure costs of each one-stop center is determined through local agreement. b.
+The local funding mechanism is the primary method for funding infrastructure costs of comprehensive one-stop centers and designated affiliate or specialized centers. c.
 If the LWIB and required partners cannot agree on infrastructure costs, local control of partner contributions is forfeited.
-Instead, partner contributions will be determined independently by the Governor under the State funding mechanism. - d.
+Instead, partner contributions will be determined independently by the Governor under the State funding mechanism. d.
 The State funding mechanism will be used only as a last resort if required partners fail to reach agreement in a local area.